 Anthea and Martin Gordon, DR Congo

-Martin is currently Vicar General of the Diocese of Goma, sharing the pastoral and administrative oversight of the Diocese with Archbishop Masimango.
-He also focuses on education and theological training.
+Martin was recently made bishop of the Diocese of Goma in the Anglican Church of Congo.
 Anthea has a regional role in Programme Funding for Tearfund.

 Make a gift to support themDONATE NOW

 Anthea and Martin arrived in Goma in eastern DRC in August 2020 after a five-month lockdown in Kigali, Rwanda.
 Goma is on the shores of Lake Kivu and on the border with Rwanda.
 Anthea is working with Tearfund and Martin with the Anglican Church.
 Their three children go to a French-speaking international school.